offsky/complications_moon/readme.txt

 = Usage =

-1. Via **Appearance > Widgets** in your Wordpress admin console.
+1. Via **Appearance > Widgets** in your WordPress admin console.
 Click the + button and then click "The Moon" to add it to your sidebar or other widget section.
 2. Via the shortcode **[themoon]**, you can add this to any post or page.
 See the FAQ for customization options.

 = Privacy =